JohnnyMorganz/luau-lsp/editors/README.md

 ## Optional: Bytecode generation

-The Language server implements support for computing file-level source code remarks, for lower level debugging features.
+The Language server implements support for computing file-level textual bytecode and source code remarks, for lower level debugging features.

 A custom LSP request message is implemented:

+- `luau-lsp/bytecode`: `{ textDocument: TextDocumentIdentifier, optimizationLevel: number }`, returns `string` - textual bytecode output
 - `luau-lsp/compilerRemarks`: `{ textDocument: TextDocumentIdentifier, optimizationLevel: number }`, returns `string` - source code with inline remarks as comments

 You can implement this request via a custom command to surface this information in your editor